How Cybercriminals Use Microsoft Office Sway to Steal Your Credentials

 It allows users to create presentations and newsletters and gives them a landing page for their Sway.

-Why Are Hackers Using Sway?
+Why Are Hackers Using Microsoft Sway for Phishing?

 For cybercriminals, authenticity is key.